redhat-developer/gitops-repo-example/README.md

 ### Config folder

-The config directory refers to the special environments which contain the configuraion manifests for the argocd and cicd environments.
+The config directory refers to the special environments which contain the configuraion manifests for the ArgoCd and CI/CD environments.

 ```
 ├── config